ADAH-EviDENce/evidence/README.md

 Frontend should now be usable at [``http://localhost:8080``](http://localhost:8080).

-> We strongly suggest not making the frontend available publicly as we do not have autentication.
-Anyone that knows the url may have an access to the frontend.
+> We strongly suggest not making the frontend available publicly as there is no authentication.
+Anyone with the url will have access to the frontend.
-Running it on local network, for example university network, should be protected from most evil-doers.
+Running it on a local network, for example a university network, should be protected from most evil-doers.

-## Frontend users
+## Optional: manage frontend users

-The first page of the frontend forces you to select a user or gebruiker in Dutch.
+The first page of the frontend forces you to select a user or 'gebruiker' in Dutch.
 A user called `demo` exists and can be selected.

 ### Change initial user

-The initial user in the frontend can be renamed by setting the `FRONTEND_USER` environment variable before running `docker-compose up`.
+The initial user named ``demo`` can be renamed by setting the `FRONTEND_USER` environment variable before running `docker-compose up`.

-For example to have `myinitialusername` as user do the following
+For example to have `myinitialusername` as a user name, do the following:

 ```shell
 # (starting from the repo root directory)